|

 Vimoutiers is adopted

-by the International Pile-Club thanks to the
+by the International Pilot-Club thanks to the

 intervention of Margaret Mitchell,